 There are two software components you will need to interface with.
-Both of which are built into the Mesa2 Operating System.
-The first is the information DLL "M2D11Info.d11".
-This is how we obtain the RFID Configuration with the function GetMesa2RfidRegion().
-The second is the Mesa2 expansion driver.
+Both of which are built into the Mesa Operating System.
+First is the information DLL "M2D11Info.d11" or "M3D11Info.d11" for Mesa2 and Mesa3 respectively.
+This is how we obtain the RFID Configuration with the functions GetMesa2RfidRegion() or GetRfidRegion().
+The second is the expansion driver.
 This is how power is turned on or off to the RFID module; and cellular is disabled or re-enabled.